Find an independent agent near you

 7 Things You Might Not Know About Farm Insurance

-Whether farming is your occupation or just a hobby, you will probably agree that there's nothing more peaceful than working your own land.
-At Grange Insurance Association, we have been insuring farms of all sizes across the West since 1894.
-Whether you are thinking about selling produce from your garden at the local farmers market or making your farm your full-time job, it is important to make sure that you understand the ins and outs of farm insurance coverage.
-Our insurance experts share 7 things that you might not already know about farm insurance policies.
+Whether farming is your occupation or just a hobby, you will probably agree that there’s nothing more peaceful than working your own land.
+At Grange Insurance Association, we’ve been insuring farms of all sizes across the West since 1894.
+Whether you are thinking about selling produce from your garden at the local farmer’s market or making your farm your full-time job, it is important to make sure that you understand the ins and outs of Farm insurance coverage.
+Our experts have bundled the top 7 things you may not know about Farm insurance when shopping for coverage!
+Stay up to date with these relevant points.

+Before we get started, it’s important to know the difference between Farm insurance and Homeowners insurance.
 Many treat their large garden or small farm as a hobby and have no intention of making money.
-If you fall into this category, it’s possible that your standard homeowners insurance policy will cover some of these farming activities.
-But, keep in mind that homeowners insurance policies generally exclude things like farm equipment and farm outbuildings.
-Make sure to speak with your local insurance agent to find out precisely what coverage your homeowners policy provides.
+If you engage in hobby farming, it’s possible that your standard homeowners insurance policy will cover some of these farming activities.
+Keep in mind that Homeowners insurance policies generally exclude things like farm equipment and farm outbuildings.
+Make sure to speak with your local insurance agent to find out precisely what coverage your Homeowners policy provides and what additional Farm insurance coverage you might need.

 Hobby farming for a profit requires different coverage than your basic homeowners policy.
 If you begin selling farmed goods at a local farmers market, for example, you’ll want to consider a hobby farm policy, like Grange Insurance Association’s Country Estates Program.